Hot Springs on the River

 Fall, Winter, Spring, between Labor Day and Memorial Day (Tuesday - Saturday)

 The canyon from Willow Beach to Hoover Dam (Black Canyon) will be managed as a semi-primitive zone.
-PWCs remain prohibited.
+PWCs remain prohibited every day.
 Boating is restricted to vessels with 65-horsepower engines or less Tuesday - Saturday.

 The canyon from Willow Beach to Hoover Dam (Black Canyon) will be managed as a rural-natural zone.
 During the busy boating season there are no horsepower restrictions and PWCs are allowed Tuesday - Saturday.
 Most people target their hot springs trip for Saturdays in PWC.

-Houseboating, water-skiing, and wakeboarding remain prohibited for safety reasons because of the narrow canyon environment.
+Houseboating, water-skiing, and wakeboarding remain prohibited north of Willow Beach Marina for safety reasons, because of the narrow canyon environment.

 For more information, email the Lake Mead National Park Service at: lame_interpretation@nps.gov